MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/licensing-faq.md

 After you are assigned a licenses in the Microsoft 365 Admin Center:

-* If you are using the licensed visual in the Power BI Service, refresh the report by hitting F5.
+* If you're using the licensed visual in the Power BI Service, refresh the report by hitting F5.
-* If you are using the licensed visual in Power BI Desktop, close and reopen.
+* If you're using the licensed visual in the Power BI Desktop, close and reopen it.

 The license will be available within one hour, maximum, from the time you refresh the report.